 - C. S. Yoo, B. Maddox, J. -H. P. Klepeis, V. Iota, W. Evans, A. McMahan, M. Hu, P. Chow, M. Somayazulu, D. Hausermann, R. T. Scalettar, and W. E. Pickett, “First-order Isostructural Mott transition in highly compressed MnO,”

 Phys.
 Rev. Lett.94(11), 115502 (2005)

 - V. Iota, J.-H. Park, and C.S.
 Yoo, “Phase Diagram of Nitrous Oxide: Analogy with Carbon Dioxide,”

 Phys.
-Rev. B69(6), 064106 (2004) [pdf]
+Rev. B69(6), 064106 (2004)

-J.-H. Park, C.S.
+- J.-H. Park, C.S.
 Yoo, V. Iota, H. Cynn, M.F.
-Nicol and T. LeBihan, “Crystal Structure of Bent Carbon Dioxide Phase IV",
+Nicol, and T. LeBihan, “Crystal Structure of Bent Carbon Dioxide Phase IV,”

 Physical Review B68 (1), 014107 (2003)